top of page

 imagejpeg_0(1)_edited.jpg

-Come on a winding journey through an era in which the U Street neighborhood of Washington, DC was giving rise to a vibrant jazz scene and establishing the roots of a new movement in black intellectualism.
-Also known as "Black Broadway", the U Street corridor was where the big names in jazz came to play at one of the dozens of clubs and theaters, and hobnob with writers and thinkers such as Langston Hughes, Zora Neale Hurston, and Alain Locke.
+Did you know that the movement that became associated with the eponymous "Harlem Renaissance" started right in DC?
+Also known as "Black Broadway", DC's U Street corridor was where the big names in jazz came to play at one of the dozens of clubs and theaters, and hobnob with writers and thinkers such as Langston Hughes, Zora Neale Hurston, and Alain Locke.

 Tour begins at the historic Howard Theater at 620 T Street NW and ends at the corner of 14th and U Street NW.
 The tour also makes a halfway stop at the famous Ben's Chili Bowl for a bathroom break and optional refreshment.
 Tour is held the 2ND Saturday of the month at 4pm.